thorehusfeldt/wcfd/index.md

 * One free beverage per solved problem per person, up to a maximum of three beverages per person.
 * Some twenty different programming languages are accepted, including Java, Python, JavaScript, and various C dialects.
   See the [Kattis language overview](https://open.kattis.com/languages) for the full list.
 * No prior registration is required.
-When the server is up, you can create your team at [wcfd23.kattis.com](https://wcfd23.kattis.com) at any time, including after the event has started.
+When the server is up, you can create your team at [wcfd24.kattis.com](https://wcfd24.kattis.com) on the day of the event (or as soon as the server becomes online, which may be a few days earlier), including after the event has started.
 Help with this is available from 15:45 in ScrollBar.
 Anonymous participation is fine; creative team names are appreciated.
 * After your team solves a problem (and having it accepted on the server), you will get a drinks tickets for the bar.

 Previous events